Content warning: Miscarriage, pregnancy loss

-If you’re having trouble discussing the miscarriage with each other, seek professional help in grieving together.
-It can be hard to understand how we process and support each other through trauma if we’ve never experienced it in the relationship before.
+If you’re having trouble discussing the miscarriage with each other, you can always seek professional help in grieving together.
+After all, it can be hard to understand how to process and support each other through trauma if you’ve never experienced it in your relationship before.

-As the partner of a woman who’s experienced a pregnancy loss, seeking outside support may be beneficial in a number of ways.
-Particularly, as in the early stages, she may not feel ready or capable of supporting you.
-Plus, outside or professional support may bring valuable insight that you can share.
+Seeking outside support for yourself may also be beneficial in a number of ways — especially because in the early stages, your partner may not feel ready or capable of supporting you.
+Plus, it may bring valuable insight that you can share.

 The partner who experiences the miscarriage may feel that their partner lacks the depth of grief if they attempt to carry on as normal, such as going back to work or showing less emotion, and that in itself can be hard to deal with.

-For both partners, it’s important to remove expectations around how the other should be reacting.
-Everyone experiences emotions differently, and the most important thing for anyone is knowing their feelings are valid and being given the space to experience them and the support when needed.
+For both people, it’s important to remove expectations around how the other should be reacting.
+Everyone experiences emotions differently, and the most important thing for anyone is knowing their feelings are valid and being given the space to experience them.

-As much as you can try to hear and understand each other’s thoughts, feelings, and emotions, and feel completely comfortable in sharing, it will help you feel stronger and more supported as a couple and as individuals.
+Be kind to each other, try to hear and understand each other’s thoughts and emotions, and feel completely comfortable sharing your own feelings.
+This will help you feel stronger and more supported as a couple and as individuals.

-If you’re ready to start trying again sooner rather than later after a miscarriage, it’s important to speak to your doctor about if there are any medical reasons for you to wait.
+If you’re ready to start trying again sooner rather than later after a miscarriage, it’s important to speak to your doctor to confirm if there are any medical reasons for you to wait.

-Deciding to try again after miscarriage is a personal choice, and your mental health and physical health should be carefully considered.
+Deciding to try again after a miscarriage is a personal choice, and your mental and physical health should be carefully considered.

-That said, a study done at Mater Research Institute at the University of Queensland showed that 66% of couples who experienced stillbirth were able to conceive within the year .
+That said, a study done at the Mater Research Institute at the University of Queensland showed that 66% of couples who experienced stillbirth were able to conceive within the year .
 The participants themselves, as well as those in another study conducted in Ireland, suggested they required more frequent examinations in their subsequent pregnancies to ease their concerns about recurrent miscarriage or stillbirth .

 When you feel ready to start trying again is entirely up to you, as long as you’ve been cleared by your doctor.
 It’s important to consider all aspects of how you’ve processed the loss and how the new pregnancy might make you feel, but it can be difficult to know until you’re experiencing it, so having the support you need in place can help ease some of the anxieties and concerns that may arise.

-As most of the evidence in this guide suggests, miscarriage is fairly common, and they are commonly one-off experiences.
+As most of the evidence in this article suggests, miscarriage is fairly common and usually a one-off experience.
 Unfortunately, this isn’t the case for everyone.

-Approximately 1% of those trying to conceive experience recurrent miscarriages, which are defined as three or more successive miscarriages .
+Approximately 1% of those trying to conceive experience recurrent miscarriages, which are defined as 3 or more successive miscarriages .

 Having a miscarriage can be a traumatic experience, full stop, so understandably, experiencing consecutive losses can take a toll and prevent couples from wanting to continue trying.

-There are a few things that can increase the chances of recurrent losses, one of which is repeated genetic errors, which is the cause in 2-5% of couples .
+There are a few things that can increase the chances of recurrent losses, one of which is repeated genetic errors, which is the case in 2-5% of couples .

-Other causes include blood clotting disorders, uterine problems (such as an abnormally shaped uterus) or cervical weakness.
-But unfortunately, often, recurrent miscarriage cannot be attributed to any one cause.
+Other causes include blood clotting disorders, uterine problems (such as an abnormally shaped uterus) or cervical weakness, though unfortunately, often, recurrent miscarriage can't be attributed to any one cause.

-According to the above study out of the US, 68% of women reported they were still upset two years after their experience and 64% said it affected their decision to become pregnant again.
+According to the above study out of the US, 68% of women reported they were still upset 2 years after their experience and 64% said it affected their decision to become pregnant again.

 These stats are real, and being afraid is normal.